Custom inputs

 Input definition

-Input definitions are objects that contain the necessary information to initialize an input — like which props to accept, what schema or component to render, and if any additional feature functions should be included.
+Input definitions are objects that contain the necessary information to initialize an input — like which props to accept, what schema or component to render, and any additional feature functions that should be included.
 The shape of the definition object is:

 {